Teaching Science to Creationist Students

 - The Modern Synthesis: Introduce evolution through its history.

 Alternatively, at the university level, experienced instructors whose students are confident in their own beliefs and willing to respect those of others may actually want to Teach the Controversy.

 - Teach Earth History through the Development of a Landscape

-- ENSI's Evolution Lessons (more info) are really interesting.
+- ENSI's Evolution Lessons ( This site may be offline. ) are really interesting.
 One of the neatest involves varves, annual layers that form in deep lakes and some rivers.
 You'll want to emphasize how we know that they are annual.
 If samples of Green River rock are hard to come by, perhaps substitutes could be found.

 - Tree ring cores (there are bristlecone pines over 6,000 years old)